-- population status and distribution (particularly for threatened cetaceans) - international sanctuaries and enforcement: - impact and management of threats (e.g., from fisheries, international shipping lanes, ship strikes, solid waste, noise pollution, and habitat degradation; - incidental catch or by-catch and mitigation mechanisms; - stranding, monitoring and response: - non-consumptive utilization (e.g., sustainable tourism): - targeted collaborative research; and - support needed to strengthen the capacity to implement key policy frameworks across all CT countries.
+population status and distribution (particularly for threatened cetaceans);

+- international sanctuaries and enforcement: - impact and management of threats (e.g., from fisheries, international shipping lanes, ship strikes, solid waste, noise pollution, and habitat degradation); - incidental catch or by-catch and mitigation mechanisms; - stranding, monitoring and response; - non-consumptive utilization (e.g., sustainable tourism); - · targeted collaborative research; and - support needed to strengthen the capacity to implement key policy frameworks across all CT countries.

-Ongoing (implemen tation)
+Complete and implement region-wide Conservation Action Plan for Targeted Reef Fish and Invertebrate Species that are threatened

+Building on the above and other relevant efforts, jointly adopt and implement a comprehensive, region-wide Conservation Action Plan for Targeted Reef Fish and Invertebrate Species that are threatened, identifying the most important measures needed (at regional / national levels) to improve the status of these species, such as:

+- implementation of best practices;

+- completion of non-detrimental findings (NDF);

+- site protection;

-REGIONAL ACTION #6 Complete and implement region-wide Conservation and Active Recovery Action Plan for Targeted Reef Fish and Invertebrate Species that are threatened Building on the above and other relevant efforts, jointly adopt and implement a comprehensive, region-wide Conservation Action Plan for Targeted Reef Fish and Invertebrate Species that are threatened, identifying the most important measures needed (at regional and national levels) to improve the status of these species, such as: • implementation of best practices; • completion of non-detrimental findings (NDF); • site protection; • trade monitoring (living/non-living commodities); • identification of gaps in management (e.g., IUU, exports at sea, quota on domestic trade. • actions to address marine species of particular importance to the livelihoods and food security of coastal communities will be targeted, specifically: high-priced wrasses and groupers, seahorse and other fish and invertebrate species.
-2012 (complete plan) Ongoing (implem REGIONAL ACTION #7 Complete and implement region-wide Invasive Action Plan on Biosecurity of Marine Species Building on existing efforts at regional and national levels, jointly adopt and implement a comprehensive, region- wide Action Plan on Biosecurity of Marine Species (including Invasive Marine Species) that identifies the most important existing invasive species and actions needed (at regional and national levels) to mitigate their impacts on threatened species, and addresses the prevention of future introductions.
-2012 (complete plan) Ongoing (implem) REGIONAL ACTION #8 Adopt and strengthen (i) local and national legislative, policy and regulatory frameworks and (ii) regional and international agreements on threatened species, and put in place supporting networks and information management systems In each CTI country, and at the regional and international levels, adopt and strengthen effective legislative, policy, regulatory and incentive frameworks to protect threatened marine species, and put in place supporting networks and information management systems.
-This will entail (i) the sharing of relevant information across CTI governments (e.g., draft and finalized versions of national laws to help enable harmonization of legal and policy frameworks); and (ii) recognition and enforcement of laws and regulations to combat IUU fishing and trafficking of threatened marine species as transnational organized crime; and (iii) coordinated efforts to strengthen the protection of threatened marine species through transnational cooperation.
-2013 REGIONAL ACTION #9 Jointly develop and implement capacity building activities that support the above actions on threatened species Collaborate around development and implementation of capacity building activities designed to support implementation of the regional actions described above (e.g., IUCN Red Listing process, taxonomy, museum archiving) covering practical, hands-on training and/or virtual methods of learning; institutional strengthening; and other activities.
-On going
+- trade monitoring (living/non-living commodities); - identification of gaps in management (e.g., IUU, exports at sea, quotas on domestic trade);

+Note: Actions to address marine species of particular importance to the livelihoods and food security of coastal communities will be targeted, specifically: high-priced wrasses and groupers, seahorse and other fish and invertebrate species.

+Complete and implement region-wide Invasives Action Plan on Biosecurity of Marine Species

+Building on existing efforts at regional and national levels, jointly adopt and implement a comprehensive, region-wide Invasives Action Plan on Biosecurity of Marine Species (including Invasive Marine Species) that identifies the most important existing invasive species and actions needed (at regional and national levels) to mitigate their impacts on threatened species, and addresses the prevention of future introductions.

+Adopt and strengthen (i) local and national legislative, policy and regulatory frameworks; and (ii) regional and international agreements on threatened species, and put in place supporting networks and information management systems

+In each CTI country, and at the regional and international levels, adopt and strengthen effective legislative, policy, regulatory and incentive frameworks to protect threatened marine species, and put in place supporting networks and information management systems.
+This will entail (i) the sharing of relevant information across CTI governments (e.g., draft and finalized versions of national laws to help enable harmonization of legal and policy frameworks); (ii) recognition and enforcement of laws and regulations to combat IUU fishing and trafficking of threatened marine species as transnational organized crime; and (iii) coordinated efforts to strengthen the protection of threatened marine species through transnational cooperation.

-SECTION IV: COORDINATION MECHANISMS AND IMPLEMENTATION PARTNERS
+Jointly develop and implement capacity building activities that support the above actions on threatened species

+Collaborate around development and implementation of capacity building activities designed to support implementation of the regional actions described above (e.g., IUCN Red Listing process, taxonomy, museum archiving) covering practical, hands-on training and/or virtual methods of learning; institutional strengthening; and other activities.

+Section IV

+Coordination Mechanisms and Implementation Partners

+Note: At the SOM3 meeting, CT6 governments recognized the possible need to revisit this section, and tasked the CTI Coordination Committee to continue to advance work on this topic.